 A recent study found that humans have produced 8,300 million metric tons of plastic to date – 25,000 times the weight of the Empire State Building.
 79% of that plastic has ended up in landfills or the ocean.
 Plastic contaminants are showing up in drinking water worldwide, wiping out wildlife and causing illness amongst humans in the process.

-Ecovative products are grown from mycelium (networks of fungal or mushroom roots), unlike most synthetic plastics made from crude oil.
+Ecovative products are grown from mycelium (networks of fungal or mushroom roots), unlike most synthetic plastics, which are made from crude oil.

 Naturally, fungi break down waste and use it to propagate.
 Ecovative harnesses this process and grows the mycelium into various shapes and structures.
 They have created furniture and packaging materials like MycoFoam, their trademarked Styrofoam substitute.